ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Make your software distribution more... distributed
 This simple GitHub Action let you upload your GitHub Realeases on IPFS automatically. https://github.com/marketplace/actions/upload-to-ipfs

+#### Backup you Wolfram data
+In a recent update, Wolram let users store their computation or assets on IPFS.
+Check out the version notes to know how: https://writings.stephenwolfram.com/2020/03/in-less-than-a-year-so-much-new-launching-version-12-1-of-wolfram-language-mathematica/

+#### Music streaming platform
+Audius.co is a music streaming platform built on IPFS, where artists are in control, where no fees are taken by the platform, and where listeners can enjoy their music while offline.

 ## Decentralize the Web itself